man driving in bad weather

 Contact Our South Carolina Car Accident Lawyers

-When car accidents happen in bad weather, they’re not always weather-related.
-If you were injured in a car accident caused by a driver who failed to exercise the proper level of caution inclement weather demands, he or she may be held legally responsible for your injuries and medical bills.
+Car accidents during bad weather aren’t always caused by the weather itself.
+Many times, they happen because another driver didn’t take the necessary precautions that bad weather demands—like slowing down, keeping a safe following distance, or using headlights.
+If you were injured in a car accident caused by a driver who failed to exercise the proper level of caution inclement weather demands, they may be held legally responsible for your injuries and medical bills.

 About the Author